peak-ai/platform-global-images/workflow/r/standard-pack/v1/README.md

 `PEAK_USER_ID`

-On the Peak platform, its value must be `8877`.

 When a Workflow step runs with the workflow-r-standard image, this is the default user that the workflow step will run with.
 It is used within the image to create a new user which is then used when running the image across various services in Peak.
+For more details, see [Non root users and Peak](../../../../knowledge-base/non-root-user.md).

 You can find more details about build arguments in the [Docker documentation](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg).